cezeta1/fx-exchange-demo/README.md

 # nexpay-demo

 This project is built as a tech demo for NexPay code challenge interview.
 It features a foreign exchange (FX) platform where users can create contracts selecting which currency they want to convert from and to.
-The exchange rate is calculated and provided by an FX API.
-The PaymentAPI receives the contract requests, saves them, and checks if they are completed.
+This repo includes:
+ - **nexpay-spa** => Single Page Application providing user log-in and Contract management UIs for Users and Admins.
+ - **NexPayBFF** => BFF API to manage calls to the other APIs.
+Provides a single point of entry for the Frontend to get the required data.
+ - **FXRatesAPI** => The exchange Rate provider.
+Upon request, gets the current exchange rates between two currencies and provides a Rate.
+This Rate is saved and has a validity of 2 minutes.
+ - **PaymentsAPI** => Manages user contracts.
+To create a new contract, the rate has to be valid at the moment of placement.
+Admins can change the Contract status and mark them as Completed, Cancelled, etc.
+ - **CZ.Common** => Common library package.
+Provides common use Classes, Extensions and Utils.

 ## Instructions